Innovative Financing for Global Health R&D

-The world of medicine has long been divided between developed countries that can afford cutting-edge treatments and developing ones whose poor populations too often go without urgently needed care.
-Because the eradication of diseases like TB and malaria would make a dramatic impact on emerging economies, investors in these countries including multinational aid providers, foundations, corporations and institutional funds must work together in innovative ways to increase the pool of capital available to drive drug discovery.
+Because the eradication of diseases like tuberculosis and malaria would have a dramatic impact on emerging economies, investors in these countries including multinational aid providers, foundations, corporations and institutional funds sought to work together in innovative ways to increase the pool of capital available for drug discovery.